Ready to Grow Your Business Fast?

 - A problem or dilemma that arouses curiosity.
 Cite a health problem with which many suffer.

 - A resolution that brings satisfaction.
 Reveal a product you offer that’s proven to help with a particular medical condition.

 There are many facets of your journey to business ownership.

 Maybe you worked in a gray cube for a large corporation for decades, saw younger employees get all the promotions, and decided to live out your dream of being self-employed.
 Maybe a major life change (like divorce, medical problems, or the loss of a loved one) created a desire to do something that gave you more satisfaction and happiness.

 What are your unique vision, values, and mission?

 Your vision and values should answer the question: What words, phrases, or statements do you want to reflect the philosophy, culture, and mission of your company?

-Draft a list of the defining qualities and characteristics that you want your business to be known for … to take pride in … to live by.
+Draft a business start up checklist of the defining qualities and characteristics that you want your business to be known for … to take pride in … to live by.
 Examples are:

 |Ecologically responsible||Gets results|